Negev: Etymology

-The origin of the word Negev is from the Hebrew root denoting 'dry'; in the Hebrew Bible, the word Negev is also used for the direction 'south'.
+The Hebrew meaning of Negev denoting "arid land" appears to have been borrowed from Aramaic, and originate in a word from the Akkadian language, nagbu.
+Akkadian nagbu means "groundwater", generally found in semi-arid regions through the digging of wells, and cisterns - a practice for which the Nabataeans and others who called the Negev home in ancient times were renown.
+This Akkadian loanword into Middle Aramaic and Biblical Hebrew therefore means "water-producing land", but only the meaning "desert" or "dry/arid" was understood and retained by the Aramaic and Hebrew adopters.

+The Negev mentioned in the Bible (see below) consisted only of the northernmost part of the modern Israeli Negev, with the semiarid Beersheba-Arad Valley defined as "the eastern (biblical) Negev".
+Its other meaning in the Hebrew Bible is "south", specifically when used with a definitive article H-ngb and denoting the area of southern Judah, seems to have developed beginning around the late 4th century BC.
 Some English-language translations use the spelling Negeb.

-The Negev mentioned in the Bible (see below) consisted only of the northernmost part of the modern Israeli Negev, with the semiarid Arad-Beersheba Valley defined as "the eastern (biblical) Negev".

 In Arabic, the Negev is known as an-Naqab or an-Naqb ('the [mountain] pass'), though it was not thought of as a distinct region until the demarcation of the Egypt-Ottoman frontier in the 1890s and has no single Arabic name.

-During the British Mandate, it was called "Beersheba sub-district".